Worcestershire Guild at the Royal Porcelain Works

 Craft Works – Selling Exhibition

-Across two weekends in November members of the Worcestershire Guild will be selling their work in the Henry Sanderson Hall at the Royal Porcelain Works.
-Each weekend will feature a selection of makers working in ceramics, jewellery, wood, glass, metal, printmaking and more disciplines.
+We're back in November 2020.
+Members of the Worcestershire Guild will be selling their work in the Henry Sandon Hall at the Royal Porcelain Works.
+There will be a fine selection of makers working in ceramics, jewellery, wood, glass, metal, printmaking and more disciplines.

 Craft Works Opening Times: